Overview: Eye Surgery Types

 “More than 843,000 laser vision correction procedures, including LASIK, PRK, and small incision lenticule extraction (SMILE), were performed in 2018.”— American Refractive Surgery Council

-There are many different types of eye surgeries.
-This article focuses on procedures that correct your vision, along with common eye surgeries that treat certain eye diseases.
+There are many different eye surgery types.
+This article focuses on procedures that correct your vision and those that treat eye diseases.

-Refractive surgery refers to procedures that correct your eyesight if it is the result of refractive errors, which include:
+Refractive surgery refers to procedures that correct refractive errors, which include:

 - PRK involves a longer recovery time